sjb3d/caldera/README.md

 - Makes use of [spark](https://github.com/sjb3d/spark) to manage Vulkan commands and extensions
 - Live reload of shaders (not ray tracing pipeline shaders yet though)
 - A [procedural macro](caldera-macro) for descriptor set layouts
-- Asynchronous loading support for static buffers and images
+- Asynchronous loading of resources using rust async/.await

 ## Examples